luke-hill/ruby-training/the-language/README.md

 ## Committing your work

 It's important to commit your work regularly.
-Make sure you are working on a branch, not master.
+Make sure you are working on a branch, not main.
 Ideally use your commits to keep your own comments and notes about what you've learnt.
 As you work through the exercises we'll try to come back together periodically to discuss.